kissmetrics/km-support/_posts/2012-10-19-weighted-variants.md

 author: Eric Fung
 summary: Learn how to use weighted variants to more finely control experiments.
 ---
-By default KISSmetrics tries to distribute your visitors evenly across the different variants you provide.
-However, there may be instances where you want certain variants seen more than others.
-For example you might want to test a new design on only a small percentage of users.
-You can do this by passing in weights for your variants.
-The following are all valid:
+When you use `KM.ab()` to set up a test, we'll split the variations evenly by default.
+However, you can give the function an extra argument to indicate the distribution of the test.
+These are all valid options:

 {% highlight js %}
 _kmq.push(function(){
   // Even weights, 50% red, 50% green (default)
   KM.ab("Button Color", ["red", "green"])

-  // 70% red, 30% green
+  // 70% red vs. 30% green
   KM.ab("Button Color", {"red":70, "green":30});

-  // 70% red, 30% green (using decimals)
+  // 70% red vs. 30% green, using decimals
   KM.ab("Button Color", {"red":0.7, "green":0.3});

   // 5:1 red vs. green